How to Calculate Zakat

 Zakat is one of the Five Pillars of Islam and represents a fundamental act of worship through charitable giving.
 The word "Zakat" comes from the Arabic root meaning "to purify" or "to increase," signifying both the purification of wealth and the spiritual growth that comes from giving to those in need.

-In the UAE and GCC region, calculating and paying Zakat is an important religious obligation for eligible Muslims.
+Calculating and paying Zakat is an important religious obligation for eligible Muslims worldwide.
 This comprehensive guide will walk you through everything you need to know about calculating Zakat correctly according to Islamic principles.

 Who Must Pay Zakat?